mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 _Richter Pass_ is a slow and steady affair at least for the climb to the top.
 The race to the valley below is a very different affair.

-If you passed me on the way up, don't worry, there are more up-hills for you to catch up to me again (maybe).
-Zoommm!
+If you passed me on the way up, don't worry, there are more up-hills for you to catch up to me again (maybe). &nbsp;Zoommm!
 <!----->
 The distance from the between the Aid Station going up _Richter_ and the one in _Cawston_ is being felt.
 My water bottle has been empty for some time and I can use a bio-break.
 My lower back needs a break too.
-Finally at kilometre 106, I that break is here.
+Finally at kilometre 106, that  break is here.

 Leaving _Keremeos_, I have family on the roadside cheering me on.
 Forty-something years ago, my aunt would have been babysitting me in a tiny town in _Northwestern Ontario_, now she is watching me, 110 kilometres into this bike ride.